Startup Digest: Leap bags $75M in Series D round, FIXCRAFT acquires VMotive, Zomato board likely to approve Blinkit acquisition on June 24 & Meta to not take commission from creators until 2024

 “Having built the underlying infrastructure for global student mobility, we are now able to scale rapidly across multiple dimensions.
 We have launched many industry-first products and experiences to make the student journey seamless.
 Ensuring student success has been our mission and we will continue to deepen our existing offerings and launch newer ones in the months ahead,” said Arnav Kumar, Co-founder, Leap.

-WayCool, a food and agri-tech platform has received an investment of $40 million in a funding round led by 57 Stars, an independent global alternative investment firm.
+WayCool, a food and agri-tech platform has received an undisclosed investment in a funding round led by 57 Stars, an independent global alternative investment firm, and existing investors.

+The company has raised nearly $40 million in the current round of which $25 million was raised in equity and the rest as debt.

 The investment is the first transaction for 57 Stars’ Direct Impact Fund and the second investment for 57 Stars Global Innovation Fund 2 (“GIF 2”).